Once you have a Teachur account, enrolling for a degree is literally one click away. Just click on your degree, and you are enrolled.Sign Up Now

 Teachur is competency-based.
 You get credit for mastering objectives, not just spending time in class.
 Each objective includes relevant instructional media, like videos, entries in online encyclopedias, helpful websites, etc. to help you learn.
 You can also recommend different media.
 Study up until you are ready to test.Sign Up Now ❯

 When you are ready to verify your mastery, you'll meet in a video conference with an expert who will ask more open-ended questions about the course materials.
-Each course will also have one or more course projects to challenge you to demonstrate your mastery in a more synthesizing way.
-Once you have satisfied the expert that you have mastered the objectives, they will verify your proficiency.Sign Up Now ❯
+Once you have satisfied the expert that you have mastered the objectives, they will verify your mastery, and that’s it--you pass the course.Sign Up Now ❯

 Jane has a good job right out of high school, but really wants to get her degree.